Legaeldan/milestone-3/README.md

 - **Ingredient List on Mobile**
     An issue arose when adding a drink.
 When the user scrolls through the ingredients list and selects an item further down the list than the view height.
 The modal will expand as if the list behind is at full height.
 This issue has not been replicated on desktop.

+- **Menu overlay on mobile**
+    When on mobile, and switching from the classic menu to the FAB menu.
+The overlay remains in place until the user taps again anywhere on the screen.
+I have tested hiding this overlay on click using jQuery, but it results in the menu opening and sticking on screen when switching back to classic menu.
+The only way to exit them menu when this happens is clicking another link.

+- **Tooltip showing incorrectly**
+    When on mobile, tooltips show up incorrectly when clicking the menu switch icon.
+The tooltips show at the top of the screen until the user clicks again.
+I have yet to resolve this issue.

 <img src="https://github.com/Legaeldan/milestone-3/blob/master/static/images/testing/testing3.png?raw=true" alt="Test Results 3"/>